Athina – a place, a state of play and a state of mind.

 Ultimately, the film is about life and survival in times of global crisis.

-It sets in Athens, at a time that follows the biggest economic crisis since World War II, a wave of mass migration and the inability of the newly elected radical left government, to end austerity.
+It sets in Athens, at a time that follows the biggest economic crisis since World War II, along with a wave of mass migration .

 Inevitably, refugees and migrants are very present throughout the film.
 However, this is not a documentary about the migrant crisis, nor a film on the financial crash.